Educational reform in occupied Japan: Reform Philosophy

 The Civil Information and Education Division (CIE) under SCAP followed seven principles for implementing education reforms in occupied Japan.
 The CIE's objective was to eliminate practices that contradicted the tenets of democracy and employ democratic models.
-Some of the CIE's concerns were the 6-3-3-4 school ladder, core curriculum, the program of tests and policies, graduation requirements, collaborative style of learning, and a new course in social studies.
+Some of the CIE's main reforms include the 6-3-3-4 school ladder, core curriculum, the program of tests and policies, graduation requirements, collaborative style of learning, and a new course in social studies.

 The primary strategy was to establish standards of education common among democratic societies.
-CIE was aware patterns built from these theories were relative to circumstances.
-Principles were general, but their expression was comparative.
+CIE was aware that patterns built from these theories were implemented differently depending on circumstances.
+Principles were general, but their local expression was unique.
 Eventually, these standards became benchmarks for the CIE to ascertain genuine progress in education reforms.

-The position was militarism and ultra-nationalism (promoting Japanese cultural unity) must not be a segment of school curriculum.
+The position of the reformers was that militarism and ultra-nationalism (promoting Japanese cultural unity) must not be a segment of school curriculum.
 The Division removed the military from academic institutions.
-Decision-making was left to the civilian population.
+Decision-making was left to the civilian population, although under direct American guidance at first.
 The Americans decentralized administration and authority.
 At the same time, equality was practiced in education, and discrimination was eliminated.
 The basis of education must be facts and the experimental method applied whenever necessary.
-Last but not least teaching must be regarded as a profession that requires special training programs.
+Last but not least it was decided that teaching must be regarded as a profession that requires special training programs.
 These principles were published in three documents during the early part of the occupation: The Civil Affairs Handbook (1944), Education in Japan (1946), and Report of the United States Mission to Japan (1946).

-Efforts to develop a comprehensive program of a democratic educational platform had to be deferred until after The USA Education Mission to Japan headed by George L. Stoddard concluded its visit in March 1946.
+Efforts to develop a comprehensive program of a democratic educational platform had to be deferred until after The USA Education Mission to Japan headed by George D. Stoddard concluded its visit in March 1946.
 This delegation included 26 education experts sent by the government upon the request of occupation leaders.
 A Japanese team worked hand in hand with the American group.

 Adopting mixed-sex education

 Under the rule of occupation by the Supreme Commander for the Allied Powers after World War II and the reformed School Education Act of Japan, former secondary schools were converted into Upper secondary schools, established as part of the democratization policy.
-At that time many public schools with single-sex education were made into mixed-sex education with exception of some local public entity|local government including Miyagi prefecture, Fukushima prefecture, Gumma prefecture, and Saitama prefecture.
-Most private schools applying single-sex education reserved students' specification nationwide while they accepted conversion to upper secondary school, with cases of continued education through middle school and upper secondary school as a single system.
+At that time many public schools with single-sex education were made into mixed-sex education with exception of some schools in Miyagi prefecture, Fukushima prefecture, Gumma prefecture, and Saitama prefecture.

-Rare cases were seen with those administrations of Yamaguchi Prefecture, where former high schools were integrated with nearby former secondary schools and transformed into upper secondary schools under a new school system.
-A typical case of Osaka Prefecture converted those upper secondary schools under its administration into the new system; however, instead of integrating with neighboring junior/upper secondary schools, they replaced the whole population of students and teachers in school A with those who had belonged to school B.
+Rare cases occurred such as in Yamaguchi Prefecture, where former high schools were integrated with nearby former secondary schools and transformed into upper secondary schools under a new school system.
+Osaka Prefecture converted upper secondary schools under its administration into the new system; however, instead of integrating with neighboring junior/upper secondary schools, they replaced the whole population of students and teachers in school A with those who had belonged to school B.